braze-inc/braze-docs/_docs/_user_guide/intelligence/ai_copywriting.md

 To generate copy using the AI copywriting assistant, follow these steps:

 1. From your message composer, select <i class="fa-solid fa-wand-magic-sparkles"></i> **Launch AI Copywriter**.
-   * In the Drag-and-Drop Editor for in-app messages, select a text block and select <i class="fa-solid fa-wand-magic-sparkles" title="AI Copywriter"></i> in the block's toolbar.
+   * In the drag-and-drop editor for in-app messages, select a text block and select <i class="fa-solid fa-wand-magic-sparkles" title="AI Copywriter"></i> in the block's toolbar.
 2. Enter a product name or description in the input field.
 3. Select the output language.
 This can be different from your input language.
 4. Select an approximate output length.